 - Direct: Outbound port 443 is used on EC2 and other types of AWS compute services, such as desktops and servers.

 - Proxy: Outbound port 3128 is used on EC2 and other types of AWS compute services, such as desktops and servers.

 Select the Gateway management profile from the drop-down list.

-- Click Install Agent (Linux only) if the agent needs to be installed on the device and select the device credentials.
+If the agent needs to be installed on the device click Install Agent (Linux only) and select the device credentials.

-- Select the Discovery Schedule option to schedule a discovery and define the preferred Recurrence pattern.
+Select the Discovery Schedule option to schedule a discovery and define the Recurrence pattern.

-- Click Save.
-The discovery profile appears in the list of Discovery Profiles.
+Click Save, which displays the discovery profile in the list of Discovery Profiles.

-To discover Amazon Web Services in your environment, the following two options are available:
+To discover the Amazon Web Services in your environment, you can:

 - Set a discovery schedule and define a preferred recurrence pattern.
 The system scans regularly at the defined schedule to discover any new services added to your environment.

-- Click the Scan Now button to discover the resources any time irrespective of the schedule.
+- Click the Scan Now button to discover the resources at any time independent of the predefined schedule.